 Counselors, Not Order-Takers – The American Academy of Diplomacy Podcasts Case Study

 In early 2018, the Academy of Diplomacy (AAD) and the Una Chapman Cox Foundation started producing two podcasts, American Diplomat: Stories behind the news and The General and the Ambassador: A conversation with the expressed purpose of providing new avenues for the American public to understand what diplomats do for them.
 These podcasts had a following on the East and West coast but few listeners in the heartland.
-The AAD, Cox Foundation and the podcast team wanted to expand the reach of these series and provide a revenue stream to eventually allow the podcasts to be self-supporting.
+The AAD, Cox Foundation, and the podcast team wanted to expand their reach and provide a revenue stream to allow the podcasts to become self-supporting.

 In their RFP, the client was focused on increasing downloads and engaging Midwestern audiences.
 The client told us in discussions as we prepared to respond to the RFP that their goal was to increase downloads in the Midwest tenfold (to 20,000 downloads) in 12 months.

 The basics of the request per the Scope of Work were: